A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 Migraine.
 Migraines may start early in childhood.
 Researchers estimate that nearly 1 in 5 teens has migraine headaches.
 The average age they can start is 7 years old for boys and 10 years old for girls.
 There is often a family history of migraines.
 Some girls may have migraines that happen with their menstrual periods.

 Cluster headaches.
-Cluster headaches usually occur in a series that may last weeks or months.
+Cluster headaches often occur in a series that may last weeks or months.
 This series of headaches may return every 1 to 2 years.
 These headaches are much rarer than tension headaches or migraines.
 They can start in children older than age 10.
 They are more common in teen boys.

 Researchers don’t fully understand the exact cause of headaches.
 Many headaches may be caused by tight muscles and widened (dilated) blood vessels in the head.
 Stress and mental or emotional conflict can trigger tension headaches.
 Migraine headaches may be caused by changes in brain chemicals or nerve signals.